What does an Addiction Counselor in Oregon do? What is Their Job Role?

 You can download application instructions directly from the ACCBO website.
-The board provides a packet that includes an exam application, as well as a checklist for candidates to review before applying.
+The addiction counselor certification board of Oregon provides a packet that includes an exam application, as well as a checklist for candidates to review before applying.
 Tests are offered on a monthly basis and fees are as follows: exam is $225, the application fee is $50, and case presentation is $125.

 Applicants must submit transcripts and certificates with their application, and advises anyone sending application materials by overnight mail to sign a waiver allowing delivery without a signature to avoid delays.